scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     śrī gokula niśācharī-pūtanā ghātana duṣṭa-tṛṇāvarta-hantā śakaṭa-bhañjana

-Krishna destroyed the witch of Gokul, Pūtanā; He broke the cart in which the demon Śakaṭāsura was hid- ing; and He destroyed the wicked demon, Tṛṇāvarta.
+Krishna destroyed the witch of Gokul, Pūtanā; He broke the cart in which the demon Śakaṭāsura was hiding; and He destroyed the wicked demon, Tṛṇāvarta.

 #### 3